 Pigott, Edward (1753?–1825)

-British amateur astronomer and star-gazing colleague of John Goodricke who, in 1784, discovered the variability of Eta Aquilae, later recognized as the first known Cepheid variable.
+Edward Pigott was a British amateur astronomer and star-gazing colleague of John Goodricke who, in 1784, discovered the variability of Eta Aquilae, later recognized as the first known Cepheid variable.
 In 1795, he also found R Coronae Borealis, the prototype of another important class of variable (see R Coronae Borealis star), and R Scuti (the brightest RV Tauri star).
 He was the son of Nathaniel Piggott (1725?–1804), also an astronomer, who built an observatory at his estate in Glamorgan, Wales.

 Related category• ASTRONOMERS AND ASTROPHYSICISTS